Generating Synthetic Mixed-type Longitudinal Electronic Health Records for Artificial Intelligent Applications

 \subsection{Discriminative score}

 For both continuous-valued and discrete-valued data, the discriminative score is measured as the accuracy of a discriminator trained post-hoc to separate real from generated samples.
 Synthetic data are generated with the same amount of the hold-out test set from the original data, and are labeled as \textit{synthetic} and \textit{real} correspondingly to train the binary classifier.
-We opt to implement the classifier as a single-layered Bi-directional Long Short-Term Memory (Bi-LSTM) model (i.e., \textit{many-to-one}), to characterize the temporal correlations within the patient EHR timeseries in this supervised task.
+In this study, the classifier (critic) is implemented with a single-layered Bi-directional Long Short-Term Memory (Bi-LSTM) model (i.e., \textit{many-to-one}), with its parameters randomly initialized (as opposed to critic built upon representations from the trained generative model \cite{zhang2022keeping}).
+The critic trained from the supervised learning task can be used to characterize the temporal correlations across the patient EHR timeseries.

-Results in Table \ref{tb_discriminative_score} indicate that synthetic data that are highly indistinguishable from the original data are produced by EHR-M-GAN and EHR-M-GAN$_\texttt{cond}$.
+As indicated from the results in Table \ref{tb_discriminative_score}, it appears that EHR-M-GAN and EHR-M-GAN$_\texttt{cond}$ can produce synthetic data that are less distinguishable from real data than the benchmarked models.
 Especially for EHR-M-GAN$_\texttt{cond}$, it achieves the optimal discriminative scores consistently against other benchmarks for both continuous-valued and discrete-valued timeseries.
-For discrete-valued data generation, EHR-M-GAN-generated samples achieve the discriminative score of 0.813 on the MIMIC-III dataset, which is a 4\% statistically significant improvement than the best performance among state-of-the-art benchmarks (EHR-M-GAN vs. DualAAE: 0.802 to 0.829, $p<0.05$).
+For discrete-valued data generation, EHR-M-GAN-generated samples achieve the discriminative score of 0.813 on the MIMIC-III dataset, which has a 4\% statistically significant improvement over the best performing benchmark (EHR-M-GAN vs. DualAAE: 0.813 to 0.847, $p<0.05$).
+The overall discriminative scores produced by PrivBayes on three ICU databases are comparable with the GAN models such as SynTEG and DualAAE.
 For continuous-valued timeseries generation, the discriminative score of TimeGAN on HiRID dataset outperforms the other models as well as EHR-M-GAN, though not statistically significant (EHR-M-GAN vs. TimeGAN: 0.724 to 0.716, $p=0.4374$).
 By leveraging the additional information from the conditional inputs, EHR-M-GAN$_\texttt{cond}$ can provide significantly better result than TimeGAN (EHR-M-GAN$_\texttt{cond}$ vs. TimeGAN: 0.693 to 0.716, $p<0.05$).